Nichols Hills, Oklahoma: Education

-Primary and Secondary Schools
+Primary and secondary schools

 Nichols Hills is zoned to Oklahoma City Public Schools.
-Its public high school is John Marshall High School located in Oklahoma City.
+Its zoned public schools are: Nichols Hills Elementary School, John Marshall Middle School in Oklahoma City, and John Marshall High School in Oklahoma City.

 It is also located near the Oklahoma City private schools Casady School, Heritage Hall School, and Bishop McGuinness Catholic High School.

 Library

 Nichols Hills is part of the Metropolitan Library System and is served by The Village Library located in The Village.